 How it works in a nutshell (cogeneration)

-Electric power from waste heat is typically generated using a thermodynamic cycle like that of the organic Rankine cycle.
-Simply stated, the organic Rankine cycle (a kin to a simple Rankine cycle of water and steam used in power plants) is a thermodynamic cycle that uses an organic fluid as a medium to transfer heat to and from.
-The process consists of transferring heat from the waste heat source into the fluid in its liquid phase, causing it to gasify and dramatically increase in pressure.
+Electric power from waste heat is typically generated using a thermodynamic cycle called the organic Rankine cycle.
+The organic Rankine cycle is a thermodynamic cycle that uses an organic fluid as a medium to transfer heat rather than water (steam) that is used in the conventional Rankine cycle as is used in power plants.
+The process consists of transferring heat from the waste heat source into the organic working fluid in its liquid phase, causing it to gasify and dramatically increase in pressure.
 This pressure is then used to drive an electricity generating turbine.
-In the process of driving the turbine and by using additional devices, the fluid is expanded, loses pressure, and cools; all of which cause the fluid to condense and become liquid again, with much less pressure.
-The cycle then repeats itself, again starting with the transfer of heat from the waste heat source into the liquid fluid causing it to gasify and dramatically increase in pressure so that it can again/continue spinning the electricity generating turbine.
+In the process of driving the turbine the fluid is partially expanded, cools, and loses pressure.
+The fluid is typically cooled further using a water or cooling source in order to return it to its liquid phase before exposing it again to the heat source that gasifies it and causes a significant increase in pressure to begin again the cycle.

 Use of Tenoroc's Technology in the organic Rankine cycle